qmlWizard/fakeart/README.md

 # fakeart
-Analysis of Quantum Image Classification algorithms to
+Analysis of Quantum Image Classification algorithms to check the application of QIC in Detecting Fake Art